 Date of Inception: December 18, 2007

-Classified as an ultra short term fund, Franklin India Ultra Short Bond Fund – Super Institutional Plan is the best short term mutual fund which features the stated objective of generating income for investors while ensuring high levels of liquidity.
+Classified as an ultra short term fund, Franklin India Ultra Short Bond Fund – Super Institutional Plan is the best short term mutual fund that features the stated objective of generating income for investors while ensuring high levels of liquidity.

 This debt scheme aims to achieve its stated objective through a judicious mix of debt mutual funds and money market investment funds.
 Historically, this fund has maintained a medium level of credit quality in its portfolio ranging from high-quality AAA rated bonds to the relatively lower quality bonds rated AA- and lower.
 The fund has currently allocated about 40% of its assets in AA rates debt instruments and another 33% in A and below rated instruments.

 Having held some relatively low-quality bonds of rating level of A+, A1+, AA- has helped the scheme benefit from the higher coupon rates offered by those bonds.
-However, the fund does have considerable assets invested in bonds rated AAA, which ensures overall stability of the scheme’s portfolio.
+However, the fund does have considerable assets invested in bonds rated AAA, which ensures the overall stability of the scheme’s portfolio.

 ICICI Prudential Savings Fund

 AUM: Rs.
 19,925 crore (as on August 31, 2019)

 The ICICI Prudential Flexible Income Plan is an ultra short term mutual fund that aims to generate income for investors by investing in the money market as well as debt instruments of varying maturities.
 The income generation objective of this scheme is maintained in conjunction with providing a balance between liquidity, safety, and yield of the overall portfolio.

 This scheme’s investments have historically featured mainly high-quality government securities as well as bonds rated AA and above.
 The fund holds about 50% of its investment in A1+ rated instruments.
 However, a 30% allocation to the AAA-rated instruments makes the portfolio sturdy in the market correction phase.